Skip to main content

 • Legal Circles Group Mentoring program – The AGLS Professional Development Committee oversees this program.
 It aims to support the professional development of AGLS members through small group mentoring.

 • Foundational Australian Government Lawyer Training Program – cost-effective training on foundational competencies for new government lawyers developed and delivered by senior lawyers from within government.
-It is sponsored by the AGLS Board, with a GLT Working Group managing the agenda and guest speaker program.

 To get involved in the AGLS as a member or chair of a committee, please contact the AGLS Team.